Smileyhojin/configuring_my_pc/README.md

 # configuring_my_pc

-A collection of the components/packages to configure my PC, in terms of appearance, development environments, utility, etc.
+Collection of components/packages to configure my PC, in terms of appearance, development environments, utility, etc.

 ---